Arzuparreta/Arzuparreta/README.md

 </p>

 <p align="center">
-  Systems are my thing — I create and maintain focused infrastructure that gets actual work done.
+  Systems are my thing — I create and maintain focused infrastructure that gets work done.
 </p>
 <p align="center">
 Formed as a classical musician but I prefer the mechanical keys.<br>